 NEWCOMERS & HOSPITALITY: Plan programs to identify, welcome and incorporate new members, including periodic Newcomers Receptions and “A Day in the Life of St. John’s” presentations on St. John’s ministries.
 Welcome people to Sunday services and help them connect with others at coffee hour and other church events.
 Provide resources and training to others in the parish to make hospitality a part of everything we do.

-COFFEE HOUR: Volunteer to provide food and set-up/clean-up help for a robust coffee hour each week.
+COFFEE HOUR: Volunteer to provide food and set-up/clean-up help for Sunday morning coffee hour each week.